br-automation-com/mappView-File-Explorer/README.md

 Recommended task class is #8 with a 10ms cycle time.

 ## Description
-The sample consists of two tasks and a mappView sample page.
-The task FileExplorer handles the majority of all functions and a helper task USBdevice.
+The sample consists of three tasks and a mappView sample page.
+The task FileExplorer handles the majority of all functions.
+The two additional helper tasks USBdevice and NETdevice allow the connection of USB sticks and network devices.
 The USBdevice tasks auto detects connected USB sticks and automatically mounts these so they can be accessed from the FileExploer.
 The sample page shows all available functions and can be used as a starting point.
 The following functions are currently supported.

 * Copy one or all files or folders
 * Delete one or all files or folders